 If you were treated with sodium iodide I 131 for an overactive thyroid, your doctor may want to check the level of thyroid hormone in your blood every 2 to 3 months during the first year, and once a year thereafter.
 This is to make sure that your thyroid has not become underactive.

-sodium iodide i 131 may increase your risk for cancer or thyroid problems.
+Sodium iodide i 131 may increase your risk for cancer or thyroid problems.
 Talk with your doctor about these risks.
 You may need to take other medicine with sodium iodide i 131 to prevent thyroid problems.

 You will be exposed to dangers of radiation while using sodium iodide i 131.
 Talk to your doctor about this risk and the precautions that you might need to take.